Thousands without power as storm lashes Sydney

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SYDNEY: Thousands of Sydney homes were without power on Saturday after severe storms hit Australia’s largest city, causing transport hold-ups, inundating vehicles with floodwater and delaying a national football match.
+SYDNEY: Thousands of Sydney homes were without power Saturday after severe storms hit Australia´s largest city, causing transport hold-ups, inundating vehicles with floodwater and delaying a national football match.

-Heavy rains and lightning storms lashed parts of Sydney late on Friday, with close to 60 millimetres of rain falling in some areas.
+Heavy rains and lightning storms lashed parts of Sydney late Friday, with close to 60 millimetres (nearly two and a half inches) of rain falling in some areas.

-In Sydney’s west, which experienced some flash flooding, one suburb saw nearly 42 millimetres fall in a short downpour lasting just 30 minutes.

 Images of cars submerged in floodwaters on main roads, broken traffic lights and fallen trees circulated on social media.